welcome to the mcmanus lab!

 where RNA biology meets human disease

-The McManus lab studies basic biological processes relating to mammalian gene expression.
+The McManus lab studies funademntal processes relating to mammalian gene expression.
 We take high-throughput approaches, analyzing hundreds of thousands to millions of experiments at once, using complex libraries coupled to deep sequencing.
 Our systems span from cell culture to in vivo models, focusing on a broad array of disease relevant tissues.
 From cancer to diabetes, we develop novel technologies to help us better understand how genes are regulated and how they function in cells.
 This includes analysis of pathways and how genes interact in development and disease.
+We aim to uncover the dark matter of the genome, shedding insight into the mysteries of noncoding RNA.

 Short and long noncoding RNAs.
 The McManus Lab uses high throughput systems to explore the biology of small (microRNAs) and long noncoding RNAs (lncRNAs).
 These approaches allow us to quickly capture of broad image of which noncoding RNAs participate in a particular biological process- and place us in a position where we can focus on the few most relevant ones.
 It is already clear that microRNAs have broad roles across biology.
 Based on the few lncRNAs described to date, we hypothesize these RNAs will also have broad roles in basic biology.
 Our studies add significantly to our understanding of how cells react to their environments and will shed new insight into genomic noncoding RNA dark matter.